Your Pain Pattern,

 They often seek relief by “moving around.”
 One client complained about this to get out of jury duty.
 They may also get relief by putting a pillow under their legs when sleeping on their back.

-They may also complain of a “twisted hip” or that their “back is crooked” or they have “scoliosis in their low back.”
-One side of their low back is often notably flatter than the affected side.
+They may sometimes complain of a “twisted hip” or that their “back is crooked” or they have “scoliosis in their low back.”
+One side of their low back is often notably flatter than the other side.

 This muscle is interwoven with the nerves of the digestive tract and they may also complain digestive problems.

 How You Activate and Intensify This Pain Pattern